-Learn how creating a sensory-friendly experiences does two important things:
+Creating a sensory-friendly experience does two important things:

 - It helps to attract more customers, and

 - It improves the experience of current customers

 Sensory-friendly solutions can be no or low cost.